Bounding entanglement dimensionality from the covariance matrix: A CMC criterion for entanglement dimensionality

-The matrix formulation of the criterion is per s\`e very hard to evaluate due to the fact that one should in principle scan essentially all possible pure Schmidt-rank-$r$-state covariance matrices $\Gamma_{\psi_r}$.
+The matrix formulation of the criterion is per s\`e very hard to evaluate due to the fact that one should in principle scan essentially all possible pure Schmidt-rank-$r$-state covariance matrices $\Gamma_{r}$.
 However, it is also possible to find corollaries to our main theorem which can be actually readily applied, as soon as even just partial information about $\Gamma_\varrho$ is available.
-One particular condition which is already quite powerful is obtained taking the traces of the covariance matrix blocks.
+In particular, considering unitarily invariant norms $\| \cdot \|$, i.e., norms that are functions of the singular values, of the covariance matrix blocks we can derive conditions which are already quite powerful.